zack242/Data-Engineering-Project--Bitcoin-Analysis/README.md

-Sure, here is the updated README with the new sections:

----

 # Data Engineering Project - Bitcoin Analysis

 This repository showcases a comprehensive data engineering project focused on Bitcoin analysis.
 The goal was to build a data pipeline that performs analysis on Bitcoin data by ingesting parquet files from Amazon S3 into Snowflake, transforming the data with dbt, aggregating data, and computing KPIs.
 The orchestration of the pipelines was managed using Apache Airflow with Cosmos.